 You’ll find the latest news about Urban League of Nebraska activities and events and the issues affecting our community.
-Click here to receive information about upcoming activities, events, and the issues affecting our community.

 Director of Development and Marketing

 STEAM Academy did some awesome things this past week!
 They visited University of Nebraska Medical Center – UNMC to learn more about anatomy and meet super cool doctors like Dr. Custer